Amourspirit/python-ooouno-ex/ex/dialog/dialog_menu/README.md

 The simple explanation is that the dialog is created, a label is added with the ☰ icon, and a menu is created, and the label mouse events triggers the display of the menu.
 A listener for the menu is added to handle the menu item selection.

+## Start Demo

+With the [OooDev Extension] installed, open the `dialog_menu.ods` file in the `data` folder.
+Click on the Show button to open the dialog.

 ## Library files

 ### dialog_menu_lib module